 “The story is fiendishly complex, but this slick production did a

 “A truly seedy tale of informants, police corruption, robbery and a goodold-fashioned axe to the head in the car park of a south London pub.”

 “But director Bruce Goodison keeps the pace up, navigating the dizzying claims and counterclaims with an adept combination of reconstruction and interviews both current and archive.”

-Written by Bruce Goodison and Vinay Patel, created by Bruce Goodison.
+Written and created by Bruce Goodison.
 Building on the BAFTA success of Murdered by my Father Vinay and Bruce join forces once more to write an edgy and thrilling imagined biopic of Samantha Lewthwaite aka The White Widow.
 Currently at script stage with the BFI

 Series in development with Paramount Pictures based on Indefinite Films partner Jim Nally book series.